alexcrea/jacn-sdk/USAGE.md

 ```
 Building the NeuroSDK will cause it to try to connect to a websocket either:
 - The provided address and port
-- The url provided at the "NEURO_SDK_WS_URL" environment variable (not yet implemented)
+- The url provided at the "NEURO_SDK_WS_URL" environment variable
 - The default address (localhost) and port (8000)

 Building the NeuroSDK is not blocking.
 The SDK will NOT be open after build is called.